Angela Fang, Ph.D.

 Maria Kryza-Lacombe, M.S.

 I am currently working toward my PhD in clinical psychology with a concentration in neuropsychology at the SDSU/UC San Diego Joint Doctoral Program in Clinical Psychology.
-My research focus lies at the intersection of affective and cognitive developmental neuroscience.
-I am interested in assessing the interplay between cognitive development and positive and negative emotions in the generation and maintenance of psychopathology.
-My long-term goal is to pursue independent research in a multidisciplinary academic setting where I hope to contribute to mechanism-based prevention and intervention development efforts to foster resilience in children that translates into advantageous outcomes in adulthood.
+My research lies at the intersection of affective, cognitive, and clinical neuroscience.
+I am interested in assessing the interplay between cognitive processes and positive and negative emotions that generate and/or diminish resilience and well-being.
+My long-term goal is to pursue independent research in a multidisciplinary academic setting where I hope to contribute to mechanism-based prevention and intervention development efforts that leverage individual differences in cognitive and affective processes.
 As such, I am strongly committed to the SIG’s mission to use cognitive and affective neuroscience to improve the conceptualization and effectiveness of therapeutic interventions.
-I was previously the NTTR SIG's website manager and have been inspired by the members’ research and enthusiasm for the NTTR SIG’s mission.
+I also have a special interest in neuroscience-informed psychoeducation as a way to enrich clinical practice.
+Since I joined the NTTR SIG in 2017, I have been inspired by its members, their research, and their enthusiasm for the NTTR SIG’s mission.
 As the SIG's Student Representative I hope to help the SIG grow by connecting more students to our community.

 SCIENTIFIC ADVISORY COMMITTEE: